The fourth planet in our solar system, Mars, is often seen as a yellow-orange star in our night skies.

 Mars is furthest from Earth at solar conjunctions.
 The maximum distance that this can be is 249.1 million miles (401 million km).

-The dates for the next few solar conjunctions are given below:
+The dates for the most recent and next few solar conjunctions are given below:

 |October 08, 2021||240 million miles (386 million km)||Virgo|